aak-94/canny_edge_detection_from_scratch/README.md

  ## step 4: Thresholding and hysteresis

  Divide the thin_edge image matrix in the strong, weak and intermediate sections.
 Set all strong pixles to 255, set all weak pixels to 0.
  For intermediate pixles, set only those pixle as strong having a brighter neighbour pixle.
-THaving brighter neighbour pixle means that the pixle is in continuation with the strong edge.
+Having a brighter neighbour pixle means that the pixle is in continuation with the strong edge.

   ![](results/final_result.png)